PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-22 11:48:32
+Last updated: 2024-04-22 11:49:06
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: Not all Mandalorians are bounty hunters.
+Some of us serve a higher purpose. - Bo-Katan